Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Step 13.
 Apply the results of a special assessment of working conditions

-The results of the special assessment carried out affect the establishment of guarantees and compensation for employees.
-So, employees whose working conditions at their workplaces are recognized as harmful, depending on the degree of harmfulness, are entitled to a shortened working week of no more than 36 hours, additional leave of at least seven calendar days and / or compensation in the amount of 4% of salary (,).
+The results of the conducted special assessment affect the establishment of guarantees and compensations to employees.
+Thus, employees whose working conditions at their workplaces are recognized as harmful, depending on the degree of harmfulness, are entitled to a reduced working week of no more than 36 hours, additional leave of at least seven calendar days and / or compensation in the amount of 4% of the salary (,).

-In addition, a clause on working conditions at the relevant workplace should be included in labor contract with new workers ().
-And the contracts with already working employees should be amended by concluding an appropriate supplementary agreement with them ().
+In addition, a clause on working conditions at the relevant workplace should be included in employment contract with new workers ().
+And contracts with already working employees should be amended by concluding an appropriate additional agreement with them ().

-Since 2014 all employers(companies and individual entrepreneurs) are obliged to conduct.
+Since 2014 all employers(companies and individual entrepreneurs) are required to conduct.
 The article shows the types of workers when a special assessment of working conditions is not required.
-It is worth noting that the results of the certification of workplaces for previous years will be considered valid for five years from the date of implementation.
-In other words, if certification was carried out in your company, for example, in 2012, then a special labor assessment will only be needed in 2017.
-The deadline for a special assessment of working conditions is 12/31/2018.
+It should be noted that the results of the certification of workplaces for previous years will be considered valid for five years from the date of conduct.
+In other words, if certification was carried out in your company, for example, in 2012, then a special assessment for labor will be needed only in 2017.
+The deadline for conducting a special assessment of working conditions is December 31, 2018.

-Special assessment of working conditions in an office or a liquidated organization
+Special assessment of working conditions in the office or liquidated organization

-Until they are excluded from the Unified State Register of Legal Entities, they may find fault.
+Until they are expelled from the Unified State Register of Legal Entities, they can find fault.

-Is it necessary to carry out a special assessment of working conditions in relation to the workplaces of office workers (management personnel)?
+Is it necessary to conduct a special assessment of working conditions in relation to the workplaces of office workers (management personnel)?

 Yes need.
-A special assessment of working conditions is carried out in relation to the working conditions of all employees working in an organization or an individual entrepreneur.
-The exception is homeworkers and teleworkers (Article 3 of the Federal Law of 28.12.13 No. 426-FZ "On special assessment of working conditions").
+A special assessment of working conditions is carried out in relation to the working conditions of all employees working in an organization or for an individual entrepreneur.
+The exception is homeworkers and remote workers (Article 3 of the Federal Law of December 28, 2013 No. 426-FZ “On Special Assessment of Working Conditions”).

-There was a rumor that those taxpayers who did not care about the SAUT would be refused to accept the annual financial statements.
-Accountants began to receive phone calls with such threats.
+There was a rumor that the acceptance of annual financial statements for those taxpayers who did not care about the implementation of the SATS would be refused.
+Phone calls with such threats began to receive accountants.

-Under the auspices of SOUT, commercial firms try to sell their services.
+Under the auspices of SOUT, commercial firms are trying to sell their services.

-As for the 4-FSS report, it contains data on SOUT are reflected at the beginning of the year, which means that data on the special assessment carried out this year will appear in the report for the 1st quarter of 2019.
+As for the 4-FSS report, it SOUT data are reflected at the beginning of the year, which means that data on the special assessment conducted this year will appear in the report for the 1st quarter of 2019.

 What jobs need to be certified?

-As a general rule, SOUT includes the measurement of hazardous production factors during the implementation of, for example, regular production processes.
+As a general rule, SUT includes the measurement of hazardous production factors during the implementation, for example, of regular production processes.

-SOUT must be carried out at all workplaces, even for those where there is no “harmful” factor (for example, the workplace of an accountant, manager, director), with some exceptions (see below).
-With regard to jobs that are recognized as similar, it is sufficient to carry out SAWS only for 20% of such jobs (but not less than two jobs).
-Therefore, the results of the assessment will be distributed automatically to the rest of the workplaces (Article 9 of Law No. 426-FZ).
+SOUT must be carried out at all workplaces, even on those where there is no “harmfulness” factor (for example, the workplace of an accountant, manager, director), with some exceptions (see below).
+With regard to jobs that are recognized as similar, it is sufficient to conduct a SATS for only 20% of such jobs (but not less than two jobs).
+Therefore, the results of the assessment will be distributed automatically to other jobs (Article 9 of Law No. 426-FZ).

 Important!
-For example, if a company has six auditors who are in the same room, use the same equipment (computer, printer, etc.), then their workplaces can be considered similar and instead of six, only two workplaces can be evaluated.
+For example, if a company employs six auditors who are in the same room, use the same equipment (computer, printer, etc.), then their jobs can be considered similar and instead of six, only two jobs can be evaluated.

-There are also circumstances, according to which there is a need for an early assessment.
-They are listed in clause 1 of article 17.
-Such circumstances include:
+There are also circumstances under which there is a need for an early assessment.
+They are listed in paragraph 1 of article 17.
+These circumstances include:

-• Identified occupational diseases caused by the impact on the employee harmful factors production.
+• Identified occupational diseases caused due to the impact on the employee harmful factors production.

 • Workplace accidents.

-The transition from certification to special assessment is regulated by Article 27 of Law No. 426-FZ.
+The transition from attestation to special assessment is regulated by Article 27 of Law No. 426-FZ.
 Law No. 426-FZ (clause 3, article 3) changed the list of jobs that are subject to special assessment.
-Differences in approaches to certification and special assessment are summarized in the Table below.
+Differences in approaches to attestation and special assessment are described in the Table below.

 to the menu

-They will be fined starting in 2019.
+Penalties will start in 2019.
 The minimum fine is 60 tr.
-Assessment data are shown in Table 5.
+Evaluation data are shown in Table 5.

-The employer must fulfill the obligations provided for by labor legislation, including the legislation on the special assessment of working conditions (Article 22 of the Labor Code of the Russian Federation).
+The employer must fulfill the obligations stipulated by labor legislation, including legislation on the special assessment of working conditions (Article 22 of the Labor Code of the Russian Federation).
 Also on the basis of Part 2 of Art.
-4 of Federal Law No. 426-FZ, he is obliged to ensure the implementation of the SAWS.
+4 of the Federal Law No. 426-FZ, he is obliged to ensure the implementation of the SOUT.

-From the above norms, it can be seen that for an organization in whose staff there are no employees, except for the director, there are no exceptions.
-Therefore, it is necessary to conduct an SAWS in relation to the director's workplace.
+From the above norms it can be seen that for an organization in the state of which there are no employees, except for the director, there are no exceptions.
+Therefore, it is necessary to carry out a SOUT in relation to the workplace of the director.

-Note: But if the company is registered to the residential address of the director's registration, then he is already a homeworker!
+Note: But if the company is registered at the director's residential address, then he is already a homeworker!

-Rostrud considers: there is an office rental - there is a workplace, even if not all employees, but general director- exactly.
-And let the office rent be a forced expenditure due to legal address, and the general works from home.
-You have to pay - either for a special price or a fine.
-Any employee other than the CEO can be a telecommuter or homeworker.
+Rostrud considers: there is an office rental - there is a workplace, if not for all employees, but CEO- exactly.
+And even if the office rent is a necessary expense due to the legal address, and the general works at home.
+You have to pay - either for a special assessment, or a fine.
+Any worker, except for the CEO, can be a remote or homeworker.

-From 2020, penalties for SOUT will automatically go
+From 2020, fines for SOUT will automatically go

-Starting from 2020, companies with jobs that have been in operation for more than a year and for which there is no information about the SAUT in the FSIS SAUT system will be automatically fined.
+Starting from 2020, enterprises with jobs that have been operating for more than a year and for which there is no information about the conduct of the SATS in the FSIS SATS system will automatically begin to fine.

-Data on SOUT have been entered into FSIS SOUT since 2014, but in the first year, not all SOUT results were included in the system.
-Therefore, accurate data that can be used.
-To punish employers who have not carried out the SAWT, there is only since 2015.
-And they will automatically fine employers from 2020.
+Data on SATS have been entered into the FSIS SATS since 2014, but in the first year not all SATS results were included in the system.
+Therefore, accurate data that you can use.
+To punish employers who did not conduct the SOUT, there is only from 2015.
+And employers will automatically be fined from 2020.

-Until that time, only enterprises are threatened with fines.
-Which the labor inspectorate in 2019 will check according to plan or outside of the plan.
-Now Rostrud is preparing projects of the NLA.
-Which will regulate how the inspection will automatically attract enterprises.
+Until that time, the fine threatens only enterprises.
+Which the labor inspectorate in 2019 will check according to the plan or outside the plan.
+Now Rostrud is preparing draft legal acts.
+Which will regulate how the inspection will involve enterprises in automatic mode.

-Companies who are obliged to carry out SAUT
+Companies who are required to conduct a SOUT

-1 ...
-Companies that in previous years did not carry out certification of workplaces or did, but the validity of the results has already expired.
+1 .
+Companies that did not carry out attestation of workplaces in previous years or did, but the validity of the results has already expired.

-2 ...
-Companies in which new jobs are organized (excluding jobs teleworkers and homeworkers) or the technological process has changed.
+2 .
+Companies in which new jobs are organized (excluding jobs remote workers and homeworkers) or the process has changed.

-Recommended if the company has employees who are eligible for early retirement.
-If, according to the results of a special assessment of the conditions, it turns out that the working conditions of such workers are acceptable or optimal, then they do not need to pay additional insurance premiums.
+It is recommended to conduct if the company has employees eligible for early retirement.
+If, according to the results of a special assessment of the conditions, it turns out that the working conditions of such employees are acceptable or optimal, then additional insurance premiums do not have to be paid for them.

 If the organization does not have documents confirming the certification or special assessment, from 30,000 to 50,000 rubles. ().
 In 2015, it will grow to 60,000–80,000 rubles.

-Office employees may have enough declarations.
-But the certification organization will tell you all this.
-The list of organizations that have the right to conduct SOUT and AWP can be found on the Rosmintrud website.
-You will need to select the type of organization - "certification organization" and select your region of location from the subject of the Russian Federation.
+For office workers, declarations may suffice.
+But the certifying organization will tell you all this.
+The list of organizations that have the right to conduct SOUT and AWP can be found on the website of the Federal Ministry of Labor.
+You will need to select the type of organization - "certifying organization" and select your region of location from the subject of the Russian Federation.

 A special assessment of working conditions for office employees is mandatory.
-Duration - within 6 months from the date of organization of the workplace.
+Deadline - within 6 months from the date of organization of the workplace.

 to the menu